argilla-io/argilla/argilla/docs/getting_started/quickstart.md

 To work with Argilla datasets, you need to use the Argilla SDK.
 You can install the SDK with pip as follows:

-!!! note
-    The package is not yet available on PyPi.
-You'll need to install it directly from the GitHub repository.

 ```console
 pip install argilla --pre
 ```